Manon Lescaut: Composition and publication

 In 1753, Prévost published a substantially revised edition of volume seven as a standalone publication.
 The standalone volume was titled The Story of the Chevalier des Grieux and of Manon Lescaut, which was the subtitle of volume VII of Memoirs and Adventures.
 This edition claimed on its title page to be published in Amsterdam by the Compagnie des Libraires, but was actually published in Paris by François Didot.
-In this edition, Prévost modified some of his most sensationalist language, added a new scene where Manon resists the seduction of an Italian prince, and rewrote the ending to replace des Grieux's religious conversion with a more secular morality.
+In this edition, Prévost used more euphemistic language for some of the more vulgar moments, added a new scene where Manon resists the seduction of an Italian prince, and rewrote the ending to replace religious references with a more secular morality.
 Manon Lescaut is the only novel for which Prévost published a revised edition.
 The 1753 version of the novel is usually the basis of modern editions.
-This edition also added nine illustrations, which made the book into more of a "luxury object", and also made it more challenging to pirate.
+This edition also added nine illustrations, which made the book into more of a luxury object, and also made it more challenging to pirate.